• Skip to primary navigation

 Or maybe you'd like to serve this as an after-dinner drink.
 You can't go wrong with my gingerbread tiramisu or gingerbread pudding.

 When you need a cozy, festive holiday coffee, I hope you try this homemade gingerbread latte recipe.
-Please let me know how you enjoyed Christmas latte in the comment section and don’t forget to sign up for my newsletter.
-You can also catch me on Instagram, Pinterest, Facebook and Twitter.
+It's sure to put you in the holiday spirit.

 Cheers!